Suyooo/sifas-mapdb/README.md

 While the Story Stages started out with the same pattern as above, from Chapter 8 on, Klab started just numbering them.
 Maybe they thought the 1-digit unique identifier will probably run out at some point.
 These lives have the Live Difficulty ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.

+Because the Live Difficulty ID is missing a Difficulty ID as described above, it cannot be used to derive which note map the Stage uses.
+It might seem obvious to use the `song_difficulty` field to get the difficulty instead, but in some cases, the value here is wrong (for example, Ch19 Donna Toki mo Zutto has `song_difficulty` set to 10, but uses the Intermediate note map).
+The best way to get the true note map difficulty for Story Stages so far seems to be reading the SP gauge size from the `sp_gauge_max` field and checking which difficulty matches it.

 Note that after the amount of Story Stages in older chapters was reduced in version 2.0, these counters were not changed, so there are missing numbers if going through all the Story Stages.